 Inter Generational Workforce, Cross Cultural Communication, Diversity and Inclusion Expert

-Tina Varughese is a ‘hilarious, dynamic, thought-provoking, energetic and engaging’ speaker.
+Tina Varughese is a ‘hilarious, dynamic, thought-provoking, humourous, energetic and engaging’ speaker.
 She offers workshops and keynotes on a number of topics including Diversity, Inclusion, Unconscious Bias, Inter Generational Workforce, Cross Cultural Communication and Sales, Leadership Staff Recruitment and and Work-Life Balance.
 Tina was recently voted as one of Canada’s Top 10 Notable Speakers by Ignite Magazine.

 Tina is an Indo-Canadian daughter of first generation East Indian parents, which allows her to find ‘the best of both worlds’ and shed light, knowledge and most importantly universal humour into the intercultural workplace.
 Her experience as a mother, daughter, wife, sister and friend impacts her keynote delivery on work-life balance and generational differences.
 Her key message is to “Strive for progress rather than perfection.”
 Tina’s advice is insightful and amusing.
 She has presented to most type of organizations and she has focused mainly on oil and gas companies, licensed services, financial services, real estate, healthcare non-profits, professional and trade associations, and tourism.
 Additionally, Tina also has expertise in relocation and settlement services specifically for expatriates working in Canada.